 Every household has its own pickle variety.
 Come Summer and the womenfolk get busy preparing sun-dried fritters.
 I am dealing with Indian food in a separate post ‘Familiarising Indian Food‘.

 In our house, we always have the idli podi or gun powder which is made by dry roasting and grinding lentils with spices.
-It goes well with most of our breakfast items and comes handy any day when you are not able to prepare side dishes.
+It goes well with most of our breakfast items and comes in handy any day when you are not able to prepare side dishes.

 Other than that the most preferred side dish is the sambar which is a stew-like dip that can be had at breakfast, lunch, and dinner.
 My recipes for these two coming up soon.

 So here, I shall be posting all the different side dishes from India as well as from around the world, with recipes and step by step method of preparation.
 I shall also acquaint you with the main dishes with which they would taste best.

 I am posting these recipes randomly.
 When a sufficient number of recipes are uploaded, I shall categorize them.